hiyathawanii/revive-lives/README.md

 - then run python get_pulse.py to start the detection process

 # Running the Jupyter Notebook
-- Notebook can be found with the name padelpy.py
+- Notebook can be found with the name padelpy.ipynb
 - Import notebook into google colab
 - Run ALL Cells